-A new study out of National Jewish Health in Denver suggests that wet wrap therapy can effectively heal eczema in children with moderate to severe cases.
+A 2014 study published by National Jewish Health in Denver, Colorado, suggests that wet wrap therapy can effectively heal eczema in children with moderate to severe cases.

 The children in the study soaked in a bathtub of warm water for 10-20 minutes, followed by their usual regimen of lotions, creams, and ointments.
 To seal in the moisture, the children were then wrapped in wet cloths and covered with a layer of dry clothes (or wet pajamas).
 The wet wraps were left on for two hours 2-3 times per day for two weeks, gradually reducing the wrapped areas to just the affected skin.